pyxem/pyxem/docs/source/index.rst

    :align: center
    :width: 600

-pyXem builds heavily on the tools for multi-dimensional data analysis provided by the `HyperSpy <http://hyperspy.org>`__library.
+pyXem builds heavily on the tools for multi-dimensional data analysis provided by the `HyperSpy <http://hyperspy.org>`__ library.

 Tools for atomic structure manipulation are provided by the `PyMatGen <http://pymatgen.org>`__ library.